-As mentioned above, families choose to participate in the FTC Scholarship Program for a wide variety of reasons, and selection into the program is definitely not random.
+As mentioned above, families choose to participate in the FTC Scholarship

+Program for a wide variety of reasons, and selection into the program is definitely not random.
 Indeed, there is strong evidence that those who participate in the program are substantially more disadvantaged and lower-achieving than are those who are likely income-eligible but do not participate in the program.
-This is not just a one-time phenomenon; the same selection factors were present in the analysis of the 2007-08 data for program participation.
+These patterns have been observed in every cohort studied to date, and if anything are more pronounced in more recent cohorts.

 The purest way to gain estimates of the causal effect of program participation on the scores of the participants is to conduct an experiment, in which people apply for scholarships and are randomly selected for participation in the program via lottery.
 Comparisons between program applicants that win the lottery and those that lose the lottery can then be interpreted as causal estimates of the effects of program participant on student outcomes.
 Such an experiment has high internal validity -- it can be clearly interpreted as causal -- but it may not have high external validity -- as the people who apply for a scholarship may not be representative of the overall candidate population.
-That said, at the least, this type of analysis would provide causal estimates of the effects of program participation for the set of people who wanted to participate in the program -arguably still an important population.
+That said, at the least, this type of analysis would provide causal estimates of the effects of program participation for the set of people who wanted to participate in the program -- arguably still an important population.